pulumi/pulumi-tool-cdk-importer/docs/ids.md

 ### If CCAPI requires extra properties:
 The retry logic should handle this automatically.
 If it doesn't, check the error message format and update the regex patterns in `findResourceIdentifier()`.

+### If CCAPI cannot list the resource (service limitation):
+- Add `StrategyCustom` for the relevant id property in `internal/metadata/ccapi.go`.
+- Register a resolver in `customResolvers` (in `internal/lookups/ccapi.go`) that can derive the identifier from the physical ID and available context (account, region, partition, props).
+- Keep the resolver side-effect free and deterministic so it remains short-test friendly.

 ## Design Principles